pnbarbeito/bc250-arch/README.md

 ## Notes

-- Mesa-git installation can take 30-60 minutes
+- Mesa-git compilation can take 20-40 minutes
-- Script creates automatic backups
 - Compatible with systemd distributions only
+- Supports grub and systemd-boot bootloaders
+- Supports dracut and mkinitcpio for initramfs
+- Supports yay, paru and pikaur for AUR package management.
+If none is installed, yay will be installed.

 ---